The Women in the Lineage of Jesus Christ

 Mary: The Virgin

-Anyone of the couple who was found to have committed sexual misconduct prior to the wedding would be penalized either by stoning to death or breaking off the engagement (divorcing her, Matthew 1:19).
+Anyone in the couple who was found to have committed sexual misconduct before the wedding would be penalized either by stoning to death or breaking off the engagement (divorcing her, Matthew 1:19).

 Matthew gives us an account of how Joseph struggled with Mary’s virgin conception.
 The Bible describes him to be a good man who did not want to expose Mary to public disgrace or death (Matthew 1:18-21).